k8ssandra/k8ssandra-operator/docs/add-dc.md

 * `reaper_db`

 ## User Defined Keyspaces
-Next the operator updates the replication strategy of user-defined keyspsaces.
+Next the operator updates the replication strategy of user-defined keyspaces.
 The `k8ssandra.io/dc-replication` annotation must be set in order for the operator to update user-defined keyspaces.
 The value should be valid JSON.